Getting a Job After College, Spec Work is The Best Method

 What is Spec Work?

 I’d like to preface this article with where this idea came from—Gary Vaynerchuk.
-I have been following Gary for exactly over a year now, and one of the very first doubts about him came when he talked about doing spec work (free services) for people.
-This work is supposed to be for the purpose of business development and expanding your network.
+I have been following Gary for exactly over a year now, and one of the very first doubts about him came when he talked about doing spec work (free services) for people for business development and expanding reach.

 “Spec work is any kind of creative work, either partial or completed, submitted by designers to prospective clients before designers secure both their work and equitable fees.
 Under these conditions, designers will often be asked to submit work in the guise of a contest or an entry exam on existing jobs as a “test” of their skill.”

-I decided that instead of just taking what he said and accepting it, that I would test it for myself (which in retrospect, is what he wanted his viewers to do when he talked about the subject in the 1st place).
+I decided that instead of just taking what he said and accepting it, that I would test it for myself (which in retrospect, is what he wanted his viewers to do when he talked about the subject).
 The story below is how it all happened and how it can help you if you’re still in college or just graduated, and you’re looking to grow in your industry.

 While I was at my college’s local bar, Grill On The Hill, I felt the need to have more of my college friends become more aware of what the bar offered.
 It was an excellent place that was just starting out, and whenever I went, there were a lot of locals but, not enough college students.
 One evening, while hanging out with my fraternity brothers, I saw one of the bar’s owners outside.
 I walked to him, introduced myself and what I do, and told him that I would market his bar online—for free.